Options within Co-op

 - project work

-- study abroad (temporarily suspended due to coronavirus)
+- study abroad (subject to coronavirus-related travel guidelines)

 - service learning

 - career-related travel (subject to coronavirus-related travel guidelines)